wadewegner/azure-website-go-builder/README.md

 6. Select the `Deployment` tile again (it should saw `No deployments found`) and copy your `GIT URL`.

-7. Return to your console and add a git remote to the `azure-website-go-builder` to your Azure website.
+7. Return to your console and add a git remote to your Azure Website.

 		git remote add azure https://wadewegner@golangtestportalsite.scm.azurewebsites.net:443/GoLangTestPortalSite.git